Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

  In a nutshell, this dependency analysis clarifies and reveals that while the kernel is processing, the current data block host can start sending next input data block for next kernel compute.
 The kernel/CU can start processing next input data block as soon as it becomes available.
 The output data transfer to host (produced by kernel/CU execution) can start as soon as current kernel/CU call finishes and continue in background while kernel/CU starts processing next input block.

-Once you have identified these facts, you can capture relevant and required dependencies on host side and improve the performance considerably.
+Once these fact have been identified, one can capture relevant and required dependencies on host side and improve the performance considerably.

 ## Optimizing Host Application Code for Performance

-In this section, you will try to dissect the application host code and understand how it is structured and which kind of objects are used to capture the behavior and dependencies, as discussed in the last section, to gain maximum performance.
+This section will try to dissect the application host code and explain how it is structured and which kind of objects are used to capture the behavior and dependencies, as discussed in the last section, to gain maximum performance.

 ### Capturing Task Dependencies